Perfect presentation ,slight stagger between both hooves and nose..

 • The foal may nuzzle the milk sac but not drink.
 Make sure the foal gets hold of the nipple and stays there sucking for 30 seconds at a time - at least.

 • The closer to 300 days gestation they foal, the closer you need to watch the baby for standing to drink milk.
 They may be weaker and unable to drink sufficient colostrum.
-The vet can tube the foal with colostrum.
+So you must milk mare and give colostrum , if foal isn't nursing.

 • If the mare is uncomfortable ask your vet what type of medication and dosage she would need.
 Some mares that are uncomfortable will not stand still for the foal to nurse.